Korean drama: North Korea

 Watching films or TV dramas from South Korea is a serious offence in North Korea, punishable by execution, but people still manage to acquire them on CDs, VHS Tapes, streaming services and DVDs.

 In 2021, there was an article that young people who were watching the popular drama The Penthouse: War in Life were caught in Pyeongseong, Pyeongnam Province, and will have to serve more than 10 years.
 Later, the residents of Yanggang Province began to imitate the famous lines from Penthouse series, and the residents were also unable to avoid punishment.

-Taiwan

-In Taiwan, interest in Korean dramas began when Star in My Heart aired in 1999.
-Since then, Korean dramas have become very popular, and according to the South Korean mission, 120 K-dramas had been broadcast in Taiwan in the first half of 2011.

-Southeast Asia

 Brunei

 In recent times, Korean dramas have experienced growing popularity in Brunei.
 The growing impact of Korean culture in Brunei led to the hosting of the ninth Korea Forum in the country at Universiti Brunei Darussalam in 2010.
 Korean television dramas, movies, music, and clothing have had a great impact on the people of Brunei.

 Cambodia

 The first Korean drama to be broadcast in Cambodia was Winter Sonata; it was, however, Full House that launched the interest in Korean dramas and entertainment in the country.
 Following the success of Full House, more Korean dramas have been dubbed into the Khmer language.
 Korean dramas have become popular, particularly amongst youth in Cambodia.